zonemaster/zonemaster/docs/specifications/test-data/README.md

 The tests against the test zones are assumed to be run in a closed environment with a private DNS tree to achieve full access to any zone.
-Configuration data and instructions to set this up are available elsewhere in this repository.
+Configuration data and instructions to set this up are available elsewhere in this repository [to be completed and linked from here].

 All test zones are created under the non-existing .xa TLD except for a few cases where the test zone must be the root, a TLD or a domain name under .ARPA.
 As the